tanzhu91/Youtube_trending_pipeline/README.md

 ## Database schema design

 - The two main tables have the following schema as example.
-Additionaly a star schema folder is created into a facts table and 3 dimensions tables using both these tables joined on video_id.
+Additionaly a star schema folder is created into a third facts table and 3 dimensions tables using both these tables joined on video_id.

 ![Architecture Exercises(1)](https://github.com/user-attachments/assets/f67d3577-20d2-4ce4-a44d-aaa07dbfd6d0)